open-resources/physics_bank/content/public/006.Force/Topic Outcome/Newton's Gravity Description/Newton's Gravity Description.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Newton's Gravity Description
+        title: Newton's Gravity Description
+      part1:
+        ans1:
-    params_part1_ans1_value: Inversely proportional to the distance between the centers of the particles.
+          value: Inversely proportional to the distance between the centers of the particles.
+        ans2:
-    params_part1_ans2_value: Directly proportional to the distance between the centers of the particles
+          value: Directly proportional to the distance between the centers of the particles
+        ans3:
-    params_part1_ans3_value: Directly proportional to the square of the distance between the centers of the particles.
+          value: Directly proportional to the square of the distance between the centers of the particles.
+        ans4:
-    params_part1_ans4_value: Inversely proportional to the square of the distance between the centers of the particles.
+          value: Inversely proportional to the square of the distance between the centers of the particles.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1